 With affiliates based in GB and EU, as well as many years of experience acting as OR for non-EEA companies selling into the EEA, knoell is well placed to support clients in maintaining their business and fulfilling their regulatory duties once UK REACH comes into force.

 We can act as OR...

-From 1 January 2021, the EU biocides legislation (BPR) will no longer apply if your biocidal products or active substances are placed on the GB market.
-As mentioned above, under the Northern Ireland Protocol, the process for Northern Ireland businesses will not change after 1 January 2021.
+From 1 January 2021, the EU biocides legislation (BPR) no longer applies if your biocidal products or active substances are placed on the GB market.
+As mentioned above, under the Northern Ireland Protocol, the process for Northern Ireland businesses did not change after 1 January 2021.

 Similar to the consequences outlined for Chemicals above,

-- GB based companies will have to apply to the UK HSE if they wish to apply for an active substance to be approved, or for a biocidal product to be authorised, in GB.
+- GB based companies have to apply to the UK HSE if they wish to apply for an active substance to be approved or for a biocidal product to be authorised in GB.

 - GB based manufacturers or suppliers of biocides/biocidal products wishing to market within the EU have to either be located in the EU or have an appointed EU-based representative to be listed in Article 95 list of substances and suppliers.
-A GB version of the EU list of approved active substance suppliers will be created and operate in parallel to the EU Article 95 list from 1 January 2021.
+A GB version of the EU list of approved active substance suppliers was created and operates in parallel to the EU Article 95 list from 1 January 2021.

 We can help you make appropriate contingency plans based on your individual circumstances and then be ready to support you with the new separate regulatory regime.